 Step 4: Migrate in phases (not all at once)

-• Week 2: move onboarding/delivery templates.
+• Week 2: move onboarding and delivery templates.

 • Week 4: retire old tools and archive read-only data.